andre-maree/Microflow/README.md

 3. The run will 1st log to console in red: "Started Run ID 2d779289-01a5-50c5-b4f4-e6fa22a9fc96..."
 4. Then each step will log success in orange" "Step 1 done at 10:38:57  -  Run ID: 2d779289-01a5-50c5-b4f4-e6fa22a9fc96"
 5. Then the run end will log in red: "Run ID 2d779289-01a5-50c5-b4f4-e6fa22a9fc96 completed successfully..."
-6. Then the final last log in red: "Project run MicroflowDemo completed successfully..." and "<!!!
+6. Then the final last log in red: "Workflow run MicroflowDemo completed successfully..." and "<!!!
 A GREAT SUCCESS !!!>"
 7. The step completions are also logged to storage table "LogSteps"
 8. Main orchestration completions are logged to storage table "LogOrchestration"